 and then click the ‘+’ icon on the page to add a module from the list.
 After that, you can start to edit every module to create a structure for your page.

-Once you’ve added a module, you can select the number of modules in a row by clicking the corresponding icon.
+Once you’ve added a module, you can select the number of modules to be located in a row by clicking the corresponding icon.

-You can easily look for a required module in the list of modules and pick the necessary one to insert it to the page.
+You can easily look for a required module in the list of modules and pick the necessary one to insert into the page.

 Once you add a block, you can edit it completely in the pop-up editor,